tgrifoni/task-management-api/README.md

 The system allows users to create, update, delete, and retrieve tasks.
 It includes custom middleware that logs every API request, including method type and endpoint, into a file.
 When a task with "High" priority is created or updated, an event is triggered that logs it separately as a critical update.
-The project is secured using JWT authentication, designed very in a very basic way for demonstration purposes only, and not production-ready.
+The project is secured using JWT authentication, designed in a very basic way for demonstration purposes only, and not production-ready.

 Unit and integration tests are implemented using xUnit and Moq.
 The system uses SQLite for data persistence, creating/initialising a file when the API starts and deleting it upon application shutdown.
 Additionally, the project utilizes AutoMapper, MediatR, Dapper, and OpenAPI/Swagger to enhance functionality.

 ## Prerequisites
+Before setting up the project, ensure you have the following installed:
 - **.NET 9 SDK**: You can download and install it from the [official .NET website](https://dotnet.microsoft.com/download/dotnet/9.0).

+If you want to follow [Option 1](#option-1-cloning-the-repository), you'll need the following installed:
 - **Git**: You need Git installed to clone the repository.
 You can download it from [here](https://git-scm.com/downloads).

 ## Setup Instructions
+### Step 1: Installation
-### Option 1: Cloning the repository
+#### Option 1: Cloning the repository
 If you prefer to clone the repository, follow these steps:

 1. **Clone the repository**